 - Professional services

 - Local government

 The list goes on and on.
-With dozens of supported industries, there’s a good chance that your unique situation will fall within the scope of Project Manager’s capabilities.
+With dozens of supported industries, there’s a good chance that your unique situation falls within the scope of Project Manager’s capabilities.

 - Personal — $15 per user per month (starts with 5 users)

 - Team — $20 per user per month (starts with 10 users)

 - Business — $25 per user per month (starts with 15 users)